Adventist Development and Relief Agency: Purpose

 ADRA says that it serves people without discriminating against their ethnic, political, or religious association.
 Priority is given to those with disabilities, children, and senior citizens.

 ADRA's areas of expertise include: Education, Emergencies, Food/nutrition, HIV/AIDS, Health, Refugees and IDPs, Shelter, Training and development, Water and sanitation, Women, Children, Monitoring and Evaluation, Programme management, and Security.

 A Los Angeles Times story from 1998 reports on ADRA's 1996 10-year strategic plan, which calls the agency "a bona fide ministry of Jesus Christ and the Seventh-day Adventist Church" and "provides a strategy to reach people previously untouched by other church institutions.
 The church's mission is incomplete without ADRA's distinctive ministry."
 Much has been said about faith-based agencies taking US government funding and using those funds to further religious doctrinal missions, however, ADRA does not proselytise.
 It claims to operate "by love with no strings attached".
 As a global organisation, ADRA is a signatory of the Code of Conduct for the International Red Cross and Red Crescent Movement and NGOs in Disaster Relief, which states that "aid will not be used to further a particular political or religious standpoint", that "aid is given regardless of the race, creed, or nationality", and that organizations "shall respect culture and custom."

+This organization has helped a total of 25.3 million people throughout 120 countries, with over a thousand of projects created over the years.
+ADRA claims their main focus areas are “improving health,” “increasing livelihoods,” “providing access to education,” and “responding to disasters.”
+This charity has only met an increase of need and opportunity as the years have gone by.
+Over time, they are expanding their outreach.